ruairi-mcc/ruairi-mcc/README.md

-<h1>Hi, I'm Ruairí, a quality management professional with over 10 years of expertise working in highly regulated environments.
+<h1>Hi, I'm Ruairí, a data professional with over 10 years of expertise working in highly regulated environments.
 Throughout my career, I've gained a lot of experience in developing and launching new projects and products, placing a paramount emphasis on harnessing the power of data to drive informed decision-making.
 </h1>

 <div align="center">